 As the old saying goes, health is wealth.
 Tobacco has negative effects on health of everyone; people who consume and people who do not consume tobacco.
 In accordance with the theme of WHO, choose your heart’s health over tobacco on this World No Tobacco Day.
-Our Health insurance policy
+Our medical insurance plans

 can cover you for most of the diseases caused by tobacco consumption.
-Learn about Our Critical Illness plan
+Learn about the critical illness policy

 by Bajaj Allianz and insure yourself and your family against the risk of severe illnesses.